AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ![Azure portal](/assets/users/sergeyperus/AzPortal1.png)

-Let's get Batch service to front and create it
+Let's get Batch service to front and create Batch account

 ![Batch account](/assets/users/sergeyperus/Azportal2.png)

-Now we need to create
+Here we should create:

+ - *Resource group*.
+It will be used as a logical collection of assets for easy monitoring, access control, and for more effective management of their costs